My time, my legacy

 Sunday 11th August

-7am – Wells Cathedral to Bristol Cathedral (30) on CCR 29 – 20 miles – lunchtime tour of Bristol including Clifton Suspension Bridge, Banksy Mural, Street Art, Harbour, then to Bath Abbey, 15 miles, total 35 miles
+7am – Wells Cathedral to Bristol Cathedral (30) via Cabot Circus, then lunchtime tour of Bristol including Clifton Suspension Bridge, Banksy Mural, Street Art, Harbour, then on to Bath Abbey, total 34 miles (+walk tour)

 Walking tour of Bath, including Roman and Jane Austen connections.